Tulsi for Health

 • It is very effective against indigestion, headache, hysteria, insomnia and cholera.

-• Tulsi; the queen of herbs, has been known for its remarkable healing properties.
+• The queen of herbs, has been known for its remarkable healing properties.

 • Chewing a few leaves of the plant will purify the blood.